saswata121924/saswata121924/README.md

 - 👋 Hi, I’m Saswata Deb
-- 💞️ I’m looking to collaborate on C++ projects.
+- 💞️ I’m looking to collaborate on Java & Python projects.
 - 📫 How to reach me: saswata121924@gmail.com

 <!---